Parsifal1916/nBodyEngine/README.md

 - (optional) marker color for visualization in the graph The second list contains all nBodyEngine.Body objects present in the simulation.

+Another optianal boolean value that cannot be set from the simulateFromJson function is IncludeSR which enables a relativistic mass that changes with the velocity of the body

 The class contains the following functions:

 - **nBodyEngine.Body.getAttribute(attr)**: depending on the value of '**attr**' it returns a different attribute of the body. it is used by **GraphEngine.py** to graph velocity, kinetic and potential energy.
 The possible inputs are listed below: